 Under the Canadian Environmental Protection Act, 1999 (CEPA), the Government of Canada prepared a qualitative assessment report of the fate, sources, occurrence, and potential impacts of per- and polyfluoroalkyl substances (PFAS) on the environment and human health to inform decision-making on PFAS in Canada.
+This page provides some key information from the state of PFAS report and the risk management approach.

 About these substances

 PFAS are a class of thousands of human-made substances.
 The common chemical characteristic of PFAS is their perfluoroalkyl moiety, which is extremely stable in the environment.
-New PFAS are continually being developed and notified to the Government of Canada.

 Class approach

-Addressing the large number of PFAS using a class-based approach is appropriate given the growing body of scientific evidence suggesting that concerns for health and the environment identified for well-studied PFAS are more broadly applicable to other PFAS, and the expectation that combined exposures to multiple PFAS will increase the likelihood of harmful impacts.
+Addressing the large number of PFAS using a class-based approach is appropriate given the growing body of evidence suggesting that concerns for health and the environment identified from well-studied PFAS are more broadly applicable to other PFAS, and the expectation that combined exposures to multiple PFAS will increase the likelihood of harmful impacts.

 Some other jurisdictions around the world are exploring various approaches to addressing PFAS as a class, including the European Union and some states within the United States.